top of page

 The Project:

-participation is lukewarm.
+Our schools have seen a decrease in the number of students participating in the performing arts and post-graduation participation is lukewarm.
 Rural communities have witnessed this phenomenon to a greater extent than urban areas.
 What can be done to turn things around?

 That is the question Ron Sayer started asking in 2021.
 More specifically, what can the Marshall Community Chorus do, and what impact can it have on a needed change?